llxxbb/Nature/doc/plan.md

     * delivery
   * new converter info
   * new call-out-parameter
+* delay execute
+* optimise : dispatch need not to save to delivery
 * Thing's key support parametrization
 * diesel 1.3 have compile problem with last nightly rust.
 2018年5月26日 https://github.com/rust-lang/rust/issues/50825